Date: Tuesday, April 18, 2017

 About the Speaker:

 Jesper Koll has been investing in Japan since becoming a resident in 1986.
 In July 2015, he was appointed Chief Executive Officer of WisdomTree Japan.
 Over the past two decades, Jesper has been consistently ranked as one of the top Japan strategists/economists, having worked as Chief Strategist and Head of Research for major U.S. investment banks J.P.
 Morgan and Merrill Lynch.
-His analysis and insights have earned him a position on several Japanese government advisory committees, and Jesper is also one of the few non-Japanese members of the Keizai Doyukai, the Japan Association of Corporate Executives.
-He has written two books in Japanese, Towards a New Japanese Golden Age and The End of Heisei Deflation.
+His analysis and insights have earned him a position on several Japanese government and corporate advisory committees.
+In late-2016, Governor Koike appointed Jesper to her Tokyo Financial Center Advisory Board.
+He is also one of the few non-Japanese members of the Keizai Doyukai, the Japan Association of Corporate Executives.
+He has written three books in Japanese, Towards a New Japanese Golden Age, The End of Heisei Deflation, and the recently published Japan's Economy - The Envy of the World.

 For more information about the speaker, please click here.